-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •

-Structural movement
+Structural movemen nt

 Repair category 1

-Notes Evidence of settlement/movement has affected the building reflected by off-level flooring.
+Notes Evidence of settlement/movement has affected the building reflected by off level flooring.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.

 Dampness, rot and infestation

-Repair category 3
+Repair category 2

-Notes Above average damp readings were obtained to localised sections of lower wall linings.
+Notes Above average damp readings were obtained to localised sections of lower wall lining within the lounge.
 A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to purchase.
-Damp and rot related defects were found within the property including to timbers adjacent to the shower unit.
-A reputable timber and damp specialist should carry out a full and thorough inspection of the entire property with exposure works prior to purchase.

-Chimney stacks Repair category 2 Notes Spalling and open pointing noted to chimney stacks.
+Chimney stacks Repair category 2 Notes Cracked coping stone with vegetation growth noted to chimney stacks.
 Future repairs will be required.
 Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.